-To help them decide this, they use a system such as the Barcelona Clinic Liver Cancer (BCLC) staging system or the Child-Pugh system.
+For this, they often use a system called the Barcelona Clinic Liver Cancer (BCLC) staging system.

 The Child-Pugh system